-Infection control has become the primary focus of MRSA containment.
-National efforts are underway to raise awareness in the community about the existence of MRSA and to encourage preventive measures, such as covering wounds and better hygiene (such as routine cleaning of shared equipment, frequent hand washing and/or the use of alcohol-based hand gels).
-For more on the proper way to wash your hands, visit the Health Protection (Scotland) and Health Protection Agency websites.
+Prevention of infection is the most important target for the UK healthcare system.
+National efforts are underway to raise awareness of MRSA and to encourage the adoption and maintenance of preventative measures, particularly adequate hand hygiene.
+For more on the proper way to wash your hands, visit the Health Protection (Scotland) and Public Health England (PHE) websites.

-Many institutions have put procedures in place to more rapidly recognize and address MRSA infections.
-Health care providers are being urged to request cultures and susceptibility testing routinely with outpatient skin and wound infections, to monitor them carefully for effectiveness of treatment, and to be alert for the possibility of CA-MRSA.
-Outbreaks of CA-MRSA are being investigated and traced back to their source in order to identify the cause, to determine whether other patients may have unrecognized MRSA infections or colonization, and to reduce the potential for additional cases.
+Many institutions have put procedures in place to more rapidly recognise and address MRSA infections.
+Health care providers are being urged to request cultures and susceptibility testing with outpatient skin and wound infections, to monitor them carefully for effectiveness of treatment, and to be alert for the possibility of CA-MRSA.
+Outbreaks of CA-MRSA are being investigated and traced back to their source in order to identify the cause, to determine whether other patients may have unrecognised MRSA infections or colonisation, and to reduce the potential for additional cases.